jeffh/Hydrant/docs/source/mapper_reference.rst

 ==================

-This wraps around :ref:`HYDMapStringToObjectByFormatter` and provides conviences for using an `NSDateFormatter`_ to map a string to a date.
+This wraps around :ref:`HYDMapStringToObjectByFormatter` and provides conveniences for using an `NSDateFormatter`_ to map a string to a date.

 The following helper functions are available::